jerseyboy84/FLOS/README.md

 test_app.py - contains the TestCase class unittest boh positive and negative test cases

-To start the backend operation, run: flask run --reload
+To start the backend operation, run this command: flask run

 #  ----------------------------------------------------------------